Examinations & Assessment

 Towards the end of Michaelmas term all undergraduate students will be requested to check their module details (compulsory and optional) as recorded on their portal page, via my.tcd.ie, and to notify the relevant Schools, or Course Office by a specified date if any details are incorrect.
 It is on the basis of this information that examination modules are scheduled and seating lists are generated.
 Also, if a student requires the provision of special examination accommodations during the annual exam sessions, it is essential that they register with the Disability Service by Teaching Week 3 of Hilary Term.
 If a student requires special examination arrangements and are not registered with the Disability Service by deadline they may not be correctly included for examination scheduling and may not be given alternative accommodations.
 The onus is on the student to ensure that they are entered for the correct teaching modules, and if applicable registered with the Disability Service.

-The International Admissions and Study Abroad Team registers full-year Socrates and visiting students for the modules on the basis of information provided to that office by students.
+The Academic Registry Service Desk registers full-year Erasmus and visiting students for the modules on the basis of information provided to that office by students.

 Students are not permitted to present for examination in a paper which is not part of their registered course of study without the express permission of the Senior Lecturer.